Weak phase stiffness and nature of the quantum critical point in underdoped cuprates

-We stress that our resulting local $d$-wave symmetry is completely driven by the {\it fully screened kinetic energy}.\cite{t1J_Dagotto,BareKinetic} It originates from the dominance of \textit{positive} $\tau^\prime$ of the local pair, which prefers energetically opposite sign of the wave function across first neighbors, thus favoring a $d$-wave symmetry (see Fig.~\ref{fig:fig3}(a)).
-In comparison, the positive $\tau^{\prime\prime}$ favors opposite sign across the second neighbors, thus $p$-wave symmetry (see Fig.~\ref{fig:fig3}(c)).
+We stress that our resulting local $d$-wave symmetry is completely driven by the {\it fully screened kinetic energy}.\cite{t1J_Dagotto,BareKinetic} It originates from the dominance of positive $\tau^\prime$ of the local pair, which prefers energetically opposite sign of the wave function across first neighbors, thus favoring a $d$-wave symmetry [see Fig.~\ref{fig:fig3}(f)].
+In comparison, the positive $\tau^{\prime\prime}$ favors opposite sign across the second neighbors, thus $p$-wave symmetry [see Fig.~\ref{fig:fig3}(d)].
 Therefore, $\tau^\prime$ and $\tau^{\prime\prime}$ compete by lowering the band energy of $d$- and $p$-bands, respectively.

-This explains the long-standing puzzle of lack of superconductivity at lower doping ($\delta < \delta_{QCP}$).
-Since in this region $\tau^{\prime\prime} > \tau^\prime$ [see Fig.~\ref{fig:fig1}(c)], Fig.~\ref{fig:fig3}(c) shows local $p$-wave pair has lower energy than $d$-wave pairs.
-Furthermore, the structure of the lattice in Fig.~\ref{fig:fig2}(b) dictates a line of degenerate $p$-states in momentum space along the anti-nodal directions.
+This explains the long-standing puzzle of lack of superconductivity at lower doping ($\delta < \delta_c$).
+Since in this region $\tau^{\prime\prime} > \tau^\prime$ [c.f.
+Fig.~\ref{fig:fig1}(c)], Fig.~\ref{fig:fig3}(a) shows that local $p$-wave pair has lower energy than $d$-wave pairs.
+Furthermore, in the checkerboard lattice in Fig.~\ref{fig:fig2}(b), the parity of $p$-states dictates a line of degeneracy (green flat band in Fig.~\ref{fig:fig3}) from (0,0) to ($\pi$,$\pi$).
 The pairs can therefore populate any arbitrary state along this line without ever forming a BEC.
-That is, the pairs in the system have local $p$-wave symmetry without possible global phase coherence, an effect of quantum fluctuation beyond the original consideration of thermal phase fluctuation~\cite{EK}.
-These incoherent $p$-wave pairs might also offer a new paradigm to the insulating glassy behavior of the electronic structure in this region, for example the strong scattering in the charge channel.
+The system is thus composed of incoherent $p$-wave pairs, an effect of quantum phase fluctuation beyond the original consideration of thermal phase fluctuation~\cite{EK}.